SWFSC/viame-web-noaa-gcp/README.md

 Deploy an instance of VIAME-Web in GCP in the NOAA Fisheries Cloud.

 See the [repo docs](https://swfsc.github.io/viame-web-noaa-gcp/) for deployment instructions.
+Also, NOAA users can view additional documentation at [https://sefsc.github.io/SEFSC-VIAME-Web-GCP/](https://sefsc.github.io/SEFSC-VIAME-Web-GCP/).

 ## Module